-The Group's Audit Committee reports to Board of Directors and is responsible for monitoring compliance with the Bank's risk management procedures.
+The Group's Audit Committee reports to Board of Directors and is responsible for with monitoring compliance with the Bank's risk management procedures.
 The Audit Committee is assisted in these functions by Internal Audit.
-Internal Audit undertakes both regular and ad-hoc reviews of risk management controls and procedures, the results of which are reported to the Audit Committee.
+Internal Audit performs regular and ad-hoc reviews of risk management controls and procedures, the results being reported to the Audit Committee.

-The Board of Directors and management committees of the subsidiaries which consitute the Group have responsabilities regarding significant risk management in correlation with their business characteristic and the legislation in force.
+The Board of Directors and management committees of the subsidiaries which constitute the Group are responsible for significant risk management, in correlation with their business characteristics and the legislation in force.